ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 ### Iterators and iterator chains

-Iterators are a way to write for loops in a functional style.
-The main idea is to take away the error prone indexing and control flow by giving them a name that you and others can understand and compose safely.
+Iterators are a way to chain function calls instead of writing elaborate for loops.

+This lets us have a type safe way of composing control flow together by calling the right functions.

 For example, to double every number given by a vector, you could write a for loop: